Project 1-1.

 About

-Gļeb(s) Maiboroda (born 1994) is a multidisciplinary visual artist with a background in weaving, working across various mediums such as textiles, installation, performance, icon-painting, and experimental pedagogies.
-Gļeb(s) work is anchored in three interwoven principles: The Role of Tradition, The Body and The Possibility Of Pedagogy.
+Gļeb(s) Maiboroda (born 1994) is an artist, researcher, and educator based in Amsterdam.
+His practice investigates textiles, ritual, and embodied forms of knowledge as technologies for transmitting memory, social relations, and cultural values across time.
+Working across performance, installation, publication, and pedagogical formats, he examines how knowledge is woven into bodies, materials, and collective practices.
 Gļeb(s) explores how we can embrace the future without erasing and weaponising tradition.
 In the face of ever increasing polarisation and nationalism, they examine how cultural heritage–intended to preserve identity and foster connection–is often distorted to serve ideological agendas, turning a unifying force into one of division.
 Through material exploration and embodied practice, Gļeb(s) investigates ways to reclaim and reinterpret traditions and traditional knowledge, fostering dialogue and critical engagement.

-Recent exhibitions and performances include: The Wrong House Kortrijk, BE (2025), Temporary Art Center Eindhoven, NL (2024), Städtische Museum Deggendorf, DE (2024), Centrale Fies, IT (2023), Sonsbeek biennale, Arnhem, NL (2021).
+Recent exhibitions and performances include: Prospects by Mondriaan, Rotterdam, NL (2026); The Wrong House Kortrijk, BE (2025) Temporary Art Center Eindhoven, NL (2024); Städtische Museum Deggendorf, DE (2024), Centrale Fies, IT (2023); Sonsbeek biennale, Arnhem, NL (2021).
 Their work has been published in various publications including Slow Technology Reader by Valiz (2025), Press & Fold Magazine (2022).
 Since 2021 they are teaching embodied practice and theory at the Textile (TXT) and Ceramics departments of the Rietveld Academy in Amsterdam.
 Their practice was supported by Mondriaan Fonds, Creative Industries Funds NL, Amarte Fonds, amongst others.
 In 2025, Gļeb(s) is a recipient of the Artist Start Stipendium from Mondriaan Funds.

 CV